BiscuitUmU/Youcord/README.md

 ## Issues
 - Might not work on other browsers other then Chrome due to User Script (Needs checking)
 - There might be some issues grabbing certain elements from the browser.
-If you find any make a bug report and link the video you have having problems with.
+If you find any make a Issue and link the video you have having problems with.